folktale/folktale.github.io/_docs/v2.0.0/contributing/bugfixes.md

 So, in order to avoid that, you should include some tests to check the particular behaviour you're fixing.
 These tests should **fail** before applying your change, and pass after applying your change.
 We have a separated [guide on how to write tests for Folktale]({% link _docs/v2.0.0/contributing/tests.md %}).

+## Crediting yourself

+If it's your first time contributing to the project, please take your time to add your name to the `CONTRIBUTORS.md` file at the root of the project as well.
+Just add a new line with the following format:

+    - Your Preferred Name (Your URL) <email@address>

+For example:

+    - Quil (http://robotlolita.me/) <queen@robotlolita.me>

+All fields besides the name are optional.
+As for the name, just pick any that you're comfortable with being public (it can be your GitHub username, for example).
+It doesn't have to be your real name.

 ## Before proposing your changes…

 Make sure all existing tests pass by running: